Michelle Kees, PhD

 Senior Research Specialist

-Chrysta Meadowbrooke is the Senior Research Specialist for M-SPAN, working on research and evaluation for multiple projects, including After Her Service, Peer Advisors for Veteran Education, and HomeFront Strong.
+Chrysta Meadowbrooke is the Senior Research Specialist for M-SPAN, working on research and evaluation for multiple projects, including After Her Service.
 She earned her MS in Information at University of Michigan and her MA in Clinical Psychology at Antioch University.
 Through several years of experience with community-based health and clinical research projects, Ms. Meadowbrooke has developed skills in both qualitative and quantitative research, such as study design and management, data collection through surveys and interviews, and data analysis.
 Her professional and personal experiences with veterans and military families help strengthen her person-centered approach to research and her commitment to helping people improve their quality of life.